Timothy-Mc/Network-Scanner/README.md

         python port_scanner.py
         ```
   3. **Follow the Prompts:**
-      - Confirm authorization and read the legal disclaimer.
+      - Confirm authorisation and read the legal disclaimer.
       - Choose your target specification (single IP, range, or list).
       - Choose your port specification (predefined, single, custom range, or list).
       - The scanner will first run a basic socket scan and then a detailed scan using scapy.